Kościuszko Uprising: Second Partition of Poland

 The Constitution was not adopted without dissent in the Commonwealth itself, either.
 Magnates who had opposed the constitution draft from the start, namely Franciszek Ksawery Branicki, Stanisław Szczęsny Potocki, Seweryn Rzewuski, and Szymon and Józef Kossakowski, asked Tsaritsa Catherine to intervene and restore their privileges such as the Russian-guaranteed Cardinal Laws abolished under the new statute.
 To that end these magnates formed the Targowica Confederation.
 The Confederation's proclamation, prepared in St. Petersburg in January 1792, criticized the constitution for contributing to, in their own words, "contagion of democratic ideas" following "the fatal examples set in Paris".
 It asserted that "The parliament ... has broken all fundamental laws, swept away all liberties of the gentry and on the third of May 1791 turned into a revolution and a conspiracy."
 The Confederates declared an intention to overcome this revolution.
 We "can do nothing but turn trustingly to Tsarina Catherine, a distinguished and fair empress, our neighboring friend and ally", who "respects the nation's need for well-being and always offers it a helping hand", they wrote.
 The Confederates aligned with Catherine and asked her for military intervention.
 On 18 May 1792 the Russian ambassador to Poland, Yakov Bulgakov, delivered a declaration of war to Polish Foreign Minister Joachim Chreptowicz.
 Russian armies entered Poland and Lithuania on the same day, starting the Polish–Russian War of 1792.
 The war ended without any decisive battles, with a capitulation signed by Polish King Stanisław August Poniatowski, who hoped that a diplomatic compromise could be worked out.

 King Poniatowski's hopes that the capitulation would allow an acceptable diplomatic solution to be worked out were soon dashed.
 With new deputies bribed or intimidated by the Russian troops, a new session of parliament, known as the Grodno Sejm, took place, in fall 1793.
 On 23 November 1793, it concluded its deliberations under duress, annulling the constitution and acceding to the Second Partition.
 Russia took 250000 km2, while Prussia took 58000 km2 of the Commonwealth's territory.
-This event reduced Poland's population to only one-third of what it was before the partitions began in 1772.
-The rump state was garrisoned by Russian troops and its independence was strongly curtailed.
-Such an outcome was a giant blow for the members of the Targowica Confederation, who saw their actions as a defense of the centuries-old privileges of the magnates, but now were regarded by the majority of the Polish population as traitors.
+This event reduced Poland's population to only one-third of what it was before the partitions began in 1772, and its independence was also strongly curtailed.
+Russian Empire was granted the right to have bases in Poland and the right to move forces through Polish territory at will.
+Poland was not to sign any alliances without Russian approval and to have sent diplomatic missions to foreign countries only together with Russians ones Such an outcome was a giant blow for the members of the Targowica Confederation, who saw their actions as a defense of the centuries-old privileges of the magnates, but now were regarded by the majority of the Polish population as traitors.